 People can be rough on drawers, and a drawer that won't close right is annoying.
-The fix is simple and easy when you know a few basic tips and have the right tools.
+Whether it's a drawer that won't slide, close right or a drawer front that's working incorrectly, the fix is simple and easy when you know a few basic tips and have the right tools.
 With a few turns of a screwdriver and some glue, you can have a smooth-sliding drawer again.
 This guide will explain how to fix a broken drawer in your home.

 As a general rule, drawers seem to break down in three (3) basic ways:

 The front panel and/or hardware get loose or damaged.

 Gaps occur on a drawer's inside bottom panel.

 The drawer's sliders wear out.